Black Terry: International Wrestling Revolution Group

 IWRG held their first Torneo Relampago de Proyeccion a Nuevas Promesas de la Lucha Libre ("Projecting a new promise lightning tournament") on January 1, 2010.
 The tournament saw a wrestling veteran team up with a rookie for a tag team competition designed to give more exposure to the rookies.
 Black Terry teamed up with his trainee Alan Extreme, but lost in the first round to Dinamic Black (rookie) and Chico Che.
 Later that year Black Terry joined forces with Cerebro Negro and Dr. Cerebro to form Los Terribles Cerebros, a trio that defeated Los Oficiales (Oficial 911, Oficial AK-47, and Oficial Fierro) to win the Distrito Federal Trios Championship on December 7, 2010.
 Four months later the Mexico City wrestling Commission stripped Los Terrible Cerebros of the championship when Cerebro Negro temporarily stopped working for IWRG.
 They held a tournament to crown new champions which included the team of Black Terry, Dr. Cerebro, and El Hijo del Signo, which was eliminated in the second round.
 IWRG held another Proyeccion a Nuevas Promesas in 2011, which saw Black Terry team up with Kershin Black, defeating Muerte Infernal and El Hijo del Diablo but lost to the new Multifacético and Trauma I in the second round.
 In 2011 Black Terry unveiled Los Nuevo Temerarios consisting of himself, Durok and Machin, a group that did not last long before being replaced by Bombero Infernal and Alan Extreme.
 In 2012 IWRG renamed their "Rookie and Veteran" tournament to El Protector, where Black Terry once again teamed up with Alan Extreme, losing in the first round to Saurman and Veneno.

 CMLL Arena Coliseo Tag Team Championship

-On December 25, 2016, Negro Navarro and Black Terry, two independent wrestlers who do not work for CMLL, defeated the team of Guerrero Maya Jr. and The Panther for the CMLL Arena Coliseo Tag Team Championship.
+On December 25, 2016, Negro Navarro and Black Terry, two independent wrestlers who did not work for CMLL, defeated the team of Guerrero Maya Jr. and The Panther for the CMLL Arena Coliseo Tag Team Championship.
 The match took place at the Lucha Memes show "Chairo 7: Hell In a Christmas Cell", a non-CMLL show.
 On February 19, 2017, Navarro and Black Terry made their first successful defense against CMLL wrestlers Sanson and Cuatrero at a Lucha Memes show.
 On March 26, 2017, Navarro and Black Terry made their second successful defense against CMLL wrestlers Hechicero and Virus at a Lucha Memes show.
 On April 12, 2017, Navarro and Black Terry made their third successful defense against CMLL wrestlers Blue Panther and The Panther at a CMLL show.

+Death

+Black Terry died from cardiac arrest in Mexico City, on April 20 2025, at the age of 72.